-In 2014, U.S. Senator John Walsh was forced to withdraw from an election when it was discovered that he plagiarized his final paper while earning his master’s degree at the United States Army War College (Martin, 2014).
+In 2014, U.S. Senator John Walsh was forced to withdraw from an election when it was discovered that he plagiarized his final paper while earning his master’s degree at the United States Army War College.

 Eventually, after following its established procedures for investigating academic misconduct, the War College rescinded Walsh’s master’s degree.
-The procedure included running Walsh’s paper through a plagiarism detection software (Martin, 2014).
+The procedure included running Walsh’s paper through a plagiarism detection software.

 Legal consequences of plagiarism

-In addition to the consequences outlined above, plagiarizers can face serious legal consequences, whether they are students or working professionals.
+As well as reputational and career damage, plagiarizers can face legal consequences, whether they are students or working professionals.

-The biggest issue is copyright infringement.
-If you plagiarize, the author of the original text might have legal grounds to sue you.
-If the author wins, you will have to pay monetary restitutions.
-This is in addition to any legal fees you may incur during the process.
+The most serious legal issue is copyright infringement.
+If you publish plagiarized material, the author of the original text might have legal grounds to sue you.
+If the author wins, you will have to pay monetary restitutions, in addition to any legal fees you may incur during the process.

 3 tips for avoiding plagiarism